zenorocha/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/blade-cli/generating-projects-with-blade-cli.md

    blade init -v 7.3 [workspace name]
    ```

-## Creating a Standalone Project
+## Creating a Project

 Most of the time, projects exist in a Liferay Workspace.
-If, however, you want to create a standalone project, you can do that with Blade CLI.
+Whether inside a Workspace or standalone, creating a project is done the same way.
 The important options to remember are these:

 **-t:** Specify the project template to use.
 You can get a list of these by typing `blade create -l`.